luntergroup/octopus/README.md

 ####*Obtaining requirements on Ubuntu Xenial*

 On Ubuntu, Clang 3.8 is recommended as GCC 6.2 has a [bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=77550) which slows down octopus.
-However, due to a Debian [bug](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=808086) listdc++ is also required:
+To install the requirements use:

 ```shell
 $ sudo apt-get update && sudo apt-get upgrade